whyplum/string-average/README.md

 median of strings, equivalent to median (R)

 2. better_average(string_tab, max_iter)
 Iterative median of strings.
-The algorithm starts from the string median (R) and applies pseudo code from (D) to improve teh average
+The algorithm starts from the string median (R) and applies pseudo code from (D) to improve the average

 3. get_string_average_prob(mode, string_tab_with_prob, max_iter)
 Iterative median of strings with probabilities for every string char.
 Modification of (2).